sylwesterdigital/3-Ways-to-Improve-Your-Digital-Project-Management/README.md

 # 3-Ways-to-Improve-Your-Digital-Project-Management
-Self Helping Book for Everyone
+Self published open source book for learning to how to Manage Digital Projects